Envirometrix/LandGISmaps/README.md

 sol_bulkdens.fineearth_usda.4a1h_md_250m_b30..30cm_1950..2017_v0.2.tif
 ```

 contains standard deviation of the ensemble models (independent prediction variance).
-This provides only an estimate of the prediction error and currently can not be used to derive prediction intervals.
+The `md` provides **only an estimate of the prediction error** and currently can not be used to derive prediction intervals.

 Data import, overlay and model fitting to produce predictions of soil properties and classes are
 explained in detail [here](https://github.com/Envirometrix/LandGISmaps/tree/master/soil).
 Principles of Predictive Soil Mapping are outlined in detail in the [PSMwR book](https://envirometrix.github.io/PredictiveSoilMapping/).